okebinda/carrier.microservices.go/README.md

 # CARRIER.MICROSERVICES.GO

-This repository holds the source code for a microservice used to store and send emails, written in Go using the Serverless framework for cloud management and deployment.
+This repository holds the source code for a microservice used to store and send communications (such as emails or SMS texts), written in Go using the Serverless framework for cloud management and deployment.
+The purpose is to allow a service (such as a customer-facing API) to send communications to users reliably while reducing latency.
+This service can send a communication immediately or queue it up for asynchronous sending, and if there is a failure to send it will re-attempt to send again at increasing intervals.

 Local development is run on a local virtual machine managed by Vagrant.
 To install the virtual machine, make sure you have installed Vagrant (https://www.vagrantup.com/) and a virtual machine provider, such as VirtualBox (https://www.virtualbox.org/).